Rey Escorpión: Lucha Libre Elite (2016–2017)

 In 2016, CMLL began working together with Lucha Libre Elite, a promotion that held shows in Arena Mexico and used a lot of CMLL-contracted wrestlers combined with wrestlers from International Wrestling Revolution Group (IWRG).
 As part of the collaboration, LLE launched the "Liga Elite" tournament, where Rey Escorpión was added when several US-based wrestlers were unable to compete for LLE.
 In the fall of 2016, CMLL stopped working with LLE, withdrawing most of its wrestlers from the LLE shows.
 As part of the split, Rey Escorpión stopped working for CMLL, and mainly focused on LLE where he was one of the top rudo wrestlers.
 On November 18, he lost the finals of the Liga Elite to Caristico.

 Lucha Libre AAA Worldwide (2017–present)

 After 8 years of absence, Rey Escorpión made his return to AAA during Triplemanía XXV where he attacked El Mesías and Pagano.
 Later he started a storyline feud with Psycho Clown.
 On November 19, Rey Escorpión got an opportunity for the AAA Latin American Championship against El Hijo del Fantasma, but Psycho Clown cost him the victory as part of their escalating storyline.
 At the 2018 Rey de Reyes event he won the Rey de Reyes tournament.
 On March 25, Rey Escorpión and El Texano Jr., defeated Dark Cuervo and Dark Escoria, to win the AAA World Tag Team Championship, his first AAA title.

+Pro Wrestling Noah (2023)

+Escorpión made his Pro Wrestling Noah debut at Majestic on May 4, 2023, losing to Dralístico.
+He made his next and final appearance on July 15, as he, Dante Leon and HAYATA lost to Dralístico, AMAKUSA and Ninja Mack.